At or Before Diagnosis

 If you have any symptoms that are worrying you, the first thing to do is visit your GP.
 If your GP has any concerns they will refer you to the hospital where a specialist will arrange some tests to be carried out.

-For more information on tests and screening click here.
+For more information on tests and screening and diagnosis click here.

 Listed below are some common tests that are carried out: